School and Sports Physical Exams

 Keeping schools healthy one child at a time

 Every participant in a school sports team is required to complete a pre-participation physical examination, also called sports physicals.
-Concentra Urgent Care offers sports physicals at every medical center location for around $35.
+Concentra Urgent Care offers sports physicals at every medical center location.

 Sports physicals consist of two parts: a medical history and a physical examination.
 The goals of sports physicals are to evaluate an athlete's general health, current fitness level, risk of injury, and physical well-being.
 Sports physicals are recommended for students and adults that are taking part in: